Unlock great health with my FREE video series

 In summary, if you’re a healthy or unhealthy weight, making healthier food choices and moving more (both of which come with a weight loss goal) will lead to improvements in the following;

-So those are the reasons why someone seems happier when they lose weight, but it is not specifically because their body fat is lower.
+So those are the reasons why someone seems happier when they lose weight, but it is not specifically because their body fat is lower – It’s not the ‘losing weight’ part that made them happy.

 The following is what I recommend to my clients when they come to me wanting to change their bodies;